clonar714-jpg/clonar/README.md

 You do not need any frontend to use it.
 Run the Node backend and call the API with any HTTP client (curl, Postman, or your own app).

 ---
+## ⚠️ Current Status & Transparency

+This is an **experimental RAG architecture** designed to explore multihop reasoning patterns.
+While the codebase implements a working 8-stage pipeline, it's important to note:

+**What This Project Is:**
+- A learning resource demonstrating agentic RAG workflow patterns
+- A working implementation you can run, extend, and learn from
+- An architectural exploration of query decomposition and iterative reasoning
+- Open-source code inviting community validation and improvement

+**What Has NOT Been Validated:**
+- ❌ No formal benchmarks comparing 8-stage vs. standard RAG systems
+- ❌ No A/B testing or quantitative performance metrics
+- ❌ No peer-reviewed evaluation of accuracy improvements
+- ❌ No production-scale stress testing or optimization data

+The architecture is inspired by research on multi-step reasoning and agentic workflows, but the specific 8-stage design reflects architectural hypotheses rather than empirically proven superiority.

+**Why Share This?**

+Rather than claiming this is definitively "better," we're open-sourcing it as:
+1. **Educational**: Learn patterns for query rewriting, clarification gates, grounding decisions, and critique loops
+2. **Extensible**: Use as a foundation for your own RAG experiments
+3. **Collaborative**: We welcome benchmarks, evaluations, and improvements from the community

+**Contributions Welcome:**
+- Benchmark comparisons (8-stage vs. naive RAG)
+- Test suites and evaluation frameworks
+- Performance optimizations
+- Alternative reasoning strategies

+If you implement evaluations or discover improvements, please open an issue or PR!

+---

 ## 🎯 Key Architectural Highlights for Extraordinary Reasoning